Skip to main content

 Frequently Asked Questions

-- Single-storey rear extensions of 3-4 metres on Victorian terraces (the most common Lewisham project) run £45,000-£75,000 including foundations, structural steel, glazing, electrics, plumbing, and finishes.
-Side return infill on Edwardian terraces runs £35,000-£60,000.
-Wraparound extensions on Edwardian semis in Hither Green or Lee run £60,000-£95,000.
-Flood Risk Assessment for properties near the Quaggy or Ravensbourne adds £600-£1,200.
-Build Over Agreement with Thames Water adds £317 plus CCTV survey.
-Article 4 sites add the £206 planning fee and 4-6 weeks of lead time over a standard permitted development application.
-Fixed-price contract before any work starts.
+It depends on the house and the work.
+Single-storey rear extensions of 3–4 metres on Victorian terraces are the most common Lewisham project, covering foundations, structural steel, glazing, electrics, plumbing, and finishes.
+Side return infill suits Edwardian terraces, and wraparound extensions work on the Edwardian semis in Hither Green or Lee.
+Properties near the Quaggy or Ravensbourne may need a Flood Risk Assessment, and where the extension projects over a Thames Water sewer a Build Over Agreement with a CCTV survey is required.
+Article 4 sites need a full planning application and add 4–6 weeks of lead time over a standard permitted development application.
+I confirm a fixed price after a free site visit, before any work starts.

-- Article 4 directions are local planning rules that remove specific permitted development rights in designated streets.
-Lewisham has introduced Article 4 directions on clusters around the Lewisham, Lee, and Blackheath conservation areas — typically requiring full planning permission for changes that would otherwise be permitted development.
-They mainly affect front-of-property changes (cladding, window replacement, front-facing alterations) and rarely affect rear extensions, but where the direction covers rear-elevation changes the £206 full planning fee applies and lead time extends from 6-8 weeks to 10-12 weeks at Lewisham.
+Article 4 directions are local planning rules that remove specific permitted development rights in designated streets.
+Lewisham has introduced Article 4 directions on clusters around the Lewisham, Lee, and Blackheath conservation areas, typically requiring full planning permission for changes that would otherwise be permitted development.
+They mainly affect front-of-property changes (cladding, window replacement, front-facing alterations) and rarely affect rear extensions, but where the direction covers rear-elevation changes a full planning application is required and lead time extends from 6–8 weeks to 10–12 weeks at Lewisham.
 We verify the planning status of each property on the Lewisham planning portal at the survey before quoting.

-- Possibly, depending on flood zone designation.
+Possibly, depending on flood zone designation.
 Properties near the Quaggy River, Ravensbourne, or Pool River floodplain may sit in Flood Zone 2 or 3 and need a Flood Risk Assessment as part of the planning application for any new extension.
 The Environment Agency's flood risk maps confirm the zone designation, and we check this at the survey before quoting.
-Cost is typically £600-£1,200 and we coordinate it as part of the planning process.
-Some riverside properties also need flood resilience measures (raised sockets, water-resistant materials below 600mm) which add £2,000-£5,000 to extension cost.
+We coordinate the assessment as part of the planning process.
+Some riverside properties also need flood resilience measures, such as raised sockets and water-resistant materials below 600mm.
 Higher-ground streets around Brockley, Telegraph Hill, and Hither Green Hill are outside flood zones and don't need an assessment.

-- Three reasons.
-First, accuracy: we know the SE13 and SE6 stock — Article 4 boundaries, Quaggy and Ravensbourne flood zones, the Lewisham, Lee, and Blackheath conservation areas, and the mixed clay-gravel subsoil.
+Three reasons.
+First, accuracy: we know the SE13 and SE6 stock, the Article 4 boundaries, the Quaggy and Ravensbourne flood zones, the Lewisham, Lee, and Blackheath conservation areas, and the mixed clay-gravel subsoil.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including Flood Risk Assessment, Build Over Agreement, party wall surveyor fees, and any Article 4 full planning application.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Lewisham Kitchen Extensions